Whitney towers and gropes in 4--manifolds: Introduction

 \subsection{Unitrivalent trees}

-In fact, a much more precise correspondence between gropes and Whitney towers can be described in terms of unitrivalent trees (\ref{grope-trees}, \ref{int-point-trees}) which capture the essential structure of both gropes and Whitney towers.
+In fact, a much more precise and more general correspondence between gropes and Whitney towers can be described in terms of unitrivalent trees (\ref{grope-trees}, \ref{int-point-trees}) which capture the essential structure of both gropes and Whitney towers.
 This correspondence is given in Theorem~\ref{tower-to-grope-thm} and Theorem~\ref{grope-to-tower-thm}, which are stated and proved in Section~\ref{sec:thms} (and directly imply Theorem~\ref{class-order-thm}).
 The key element used in the proofs of these theorems and their corollaries is that the associated trees, embedded as subsets of the gropes and Whitney towers, can be preserved and controlled during modifications such as ambient surgery or Whitney moves.

-\begin{remn} Besides providing an interpretation of gropes in terms of Whitney disks, the notion of Whitney towers comes equipped with an obstruction theory that generalizes the usual (first order) intersection theory for surfaces in 4--manifolds.
+\begin{remn} Besides providing an interpretation of gropes in terms of Whitney disks, the notion of Whitney towers comes equipped with an obstruction theory that generalizes the usual intersection theory for surfaces in 4--manifolds.
 The associated invariants $\tau_n$ take values in graded groups of trees which generalize the well-known target groups of finite type concordance invariants of links.
-These higher order intersection trees are enhancements of the trees discussed in this paper and are used in \cite{ST2} to give a geometric description of Milnor's $\mu$--invariants and the (reduced) Kontsevich integral for links.
-(See also \cite{ST3} and \cite{ST4}.) \end{remn}
+These higher order intersection trees are enhancements of the trees discussed in this paper and are used in \cite{ST3} to give a geometric description of Milnor's $\mu$--invariants and the (reduced) Kontsevich integral for links, and are also used in \cite{ST4} to obtain results on separating homotopy classes of surfaces in 4--manifolds.
+See also the more recent papers \cite{CST2,CST5,WTCCL}. \end{remn}